 Scripture Union is a not-for-profit organisation whose major source of income is from individuals and churches who see value in SU ministries.

-Andy and Cathy serving with SIM
+Clarisse and Audace serving with SIM